mhayashi1120/Gauche-net-twitter/README.md

    body          (string) response body, as is. body-sxml     (maybe SXML) if response body is XML, it is parsed and
                  SXML is set to this slots.
+Otherwise it is #f. body-json     (maybe JSON) if response body is json, it is parsed and JSON is set to this slots.
 Otherwise it is #f.

 [Function] twitter-authenticate-client consumer-key consumer-secret
                                        :optional input-callback